- Note

 // Set paths configurationlet pathsConfig = {wasm: "../../build_wasm/opencv.js",threads: "../../build_mt/opencv.js",simd: "../../build_simd/opencv.js",threadsSimd: "../../build_mtSIMD/opencv.js",}// Load OpenCV.js and use the pathsConfiguration and main function as the params.loadOpenCV(pathsConfig, main);[optional] To build documents, append

-option.For example:
+--build_docoption.For example:

 emcmake python ./opencv/platforms/js/build_js.py build_js --build_doc- Note